Seafood Market Report

 Salmon

-· Verlasso- ASC- Sustainably raised- These whole fish prices remained steady.
+• Verlasso- ASC- Sustainably raised- These whole fish prices continue to remain low.

 Available here at J.J.
 Mc Donnell daily.
 Please click on the link below for more information about the farm and this fish.